rdatools/rdametrics/data-zip/README.md

 aggregates_subset = load_aggregates(xx, chamber, ensemble, category, zip_dir)
 ```

-You need to do this for each different combination of those parameters, where
+Note: You need to do this for each different combination of those parameters,
-the aggregate categories (defined in constants.py) are 'general', 'partisan',
+where the aggregate categories (defined in constants.py) are 'general', 'partisan',
 'minority', 'compactness', and 'splitting'.

 By default, this will load the 'vap' aggregates for the 'minority' category.
-If you want the 'cvap' aggregates instead, modify the call:
+If you want the 'cvap' aggregates instead, modify the `load_aggregates` call like this:

 ```python
 category = "minority"
 aggregates_subset = load_aggregates(xx, chamber, ensemble, category, zip_dir, minority_dataset="cvap")
 ```

-You can, of course, work with this directly in Python.
-It is a list of dictionaries,
+You can, of course, work with loaded aggregates directly in Python.
-where each item in the list corresponds to a plan, and each dictionary contains the
+They are a list of dictionaries, where each item in the list corresponds to a plan, and
-by-district aggregates for that plan.
-The keys are the names of the aggregates, and
+each dictionary contains the by-district aggregates for that plan.
-the values are lists of values for the districts in the plan.
+The keys are the names of the aggregates, and the values are lists of values for the districts in the plan.

 Note: The first value in each list is a statewide aggregate.
 The other 1-N values
 correspond to the districts in the plan.

-Alternatively, you can extract an individual aggregate from the loaded subset:
+Alternatively, you can extract an individual aggregate from the loaded subset
+using the `arr_from_aggregates` helper function:

 ```python
 aggregate = "dem_by_district"